WordPress/sustainability/about.md

 ## When do we meet

-The WordPress Sustainability Team meets almost every Friday at 12:00 UTC in the [#sustainability](https://wordpress.slack.com/archives/sustainability/) on the Make WordPress Slack and everyone is welcome!
+The WordPress Sustainability Team meets bi-weekly on Friday at 12:00 UTC in the [#sustainability](https://wordpress.slack.com/archives/sustainability/) on the Make WordPress Slack and everyone is welcome!

 Please take a look at the [#Make WordPress Meeting Agenda](https://make.wordpress.org/meetings/) to check for the next date.